messydesign/design-sprint/README.md

 ## Product Design Playbook

 This repo is a collection of documents intended to help guide a design sprint.
 It contains guidelines that should not be followed exactly.
 Each sprint should be tailored to the individual project.
-It is written by and for the messy.design team.

 This was originally published by the [Thoughbot](http://thoughtbot.com) team - they deserve all the credit for putting such a comprehensive list together.

 * [Previous Sprints](previous-sprints/)
 * [Pre-Sprint Preparation](pre-sprint/)